joshuaheck1/ad-deployment/README.md

 <h2>Summary</h2>

 <p>
 This concludes our project.
 We did it!
 AD has been successfully deployed.
 We will add a bunch of users next.
+Don't forget to Stop (turn off) the VMs in Azure.
 As always, Thank You for your time and viewing this Project.
 We'll see you on the next one! 😎
 </p>
 <br />